alonzi/python-intro/README.md

 ## Who am I?
 * [Senior Research Data Scientist with the Data Science Institute and UVA Library](https://dsi.virginia.edu/people/peter-alonzi)
+* I like to be interrupted with questions!
+Please jump right in.

 ## Welcome to the UVA Library
 * [Research Data Services](https://data.library.virginia.edu/)